Hot for Paris

-Hot for Paris is a 1929 American sound (All-Talking) pre-Code black-and-white romantic adventure musical film.
+Hot for Paris is a 1929 American sound (All-Talking) pre-Code black-and-white romantic adventure musical film directed by Raoul Walsh.
 This film is believed to be lost.
 The film is also known as Fifì dimmi di sì in Italy and Un marido afortunado in Spain.
 The film length (metres) is 1710.84 m in the silent version and 2002.54 m (7 reels) in the sound version.